-have a high school diploma or GED certificate, take the college placement test, ACT, or SAT.
-Insufficient scores will mean the student must take appropriate developmental education courses and SLS 1501 The College Experience.
+- have a high school diploma or GED® certificate, - take a placement exam if not exempt by State Board of Education Rule 6A-10.0315.
+Insufficient scores will mean the student must take appropriate developmental education courses and SLS 1501 - The College Experience.